atooln/atooln/README.md

 -->

-### I'm Mathematics and Computer Science Graduate from UC San Diego
+### I am a Mathematics and Computer Science Graduate from UC San Diego
 Hey there!

 I am Atul Nair, a Mathematics and Computer Science graduate from UC San Diego.
 I am passionate about solving interesting problems with data-driven solutions.